We now turn to the first of several lessons that treat text as data.

 "own" "same" "so" "than" "too" "very"

 In some legal contexts these words can matter a lot.
-Also some words that we as lawyers, may consider "noise" or unwanted stop words such as purely stylistic legal latin like "inter alia" , are not included in that stopword count.
+Further, some words that we as lawyers may consider to be "noise" or unwanted stop words such as purely stylistic legal latin like "inter alia" , are not included in that stopword count.
 Hence as part of the exercise for this lesson, you will need to create a legal stopword list.
 For now, though, we just eliminate stopwords.

 corpus <- tm_map(corpus, removeWords, stopwords("english"))

-One other common pre-preprocessing step, stemming, whereby words are reduced to their root or stem, is something I generally do not recommend for legal text.
-The reason for that is that, in a legal context, words with the same stems, can have very different meaning.
-For example, some stemmers, stem the word "arbitrary" and "arbitrator" to the same "arbitr" stem.
-Hence, stemming risks eliminating information that lawyers typically consider to be useful.
+One other common pre-preprocessing step, stemming, whereby words are reduced to their root or stem, is something that must be done cautiously when applied to legal texts.
+The reason for that is because, in a legal context, words with the same stems can have very different meanings.
+For example, some stemmers group the word "arbitrary" and "arbitrator" to the same "arbitr" stem.
+As a result, stemming risks eliminating information that is useful to lawyers.